Keizer, Oregon: Sports

 The Salem-Keizer Volcanoes, a single A short season minor league baseball team in the Mavericks Independent Baseball League, play at Volcanoes Stadium in Keizer.
 In addition to minor league baseball, Volcanoes Stadium has hosted the OSAA baseball championship and a Civil War baseball game between the University of Oregon Ducks and Oregon State University Beavers.

-Keizer has been a long supporter of its lone high school's sports teams, the McNary Celtics.
-The school has won multiple state titles in recent years, the last coming in 2009 when the baseball team won the state championship in Volcanoes Stadium.

 Education

 Keizer is part of the Salem-Keizer School District and has one high school: McNary; two middle schools: Claggett Creek and Whiteaker; and seven elementary schools: Clear Lake, Cummings, Forest Ridge, Gubser, Keizer, Kennedy and Weddle.

 The first schoolhouse in the Keizer area was built in 1878, and its first teacher was Nina McNary, older sister of U.S. Senator Charles L. McNary.
 The first school was torn down in 1915 and replaced in 1916 with the building that now serves as the Keizer Heritage Community Center.
 By the 1980s, the 1916 Keizer Elementary School was judged unsafe and a new school was built in 1987.
 Cummings School was built in 1953 to serve the area's growing population.
 In 1955, Keizer School District #88 and Salem School District # 24CJ merged to form the Salem Keizer School District.